 Routing convergence refers to the process by which network routers exchange routing information and adapt to changes in network topology or routing policies.
 It involves the timely update and synchronization of routing tables across the network, allowing routers to determine the best paths for forwarding data packets.

 IRouting convergence is vital for maintaining network stability and minimizing disruptions.
-Without proper convergence, network traffic may experience delays, bottlenecks, or even failures.
+Network traffic may experience delays, bottlenecks, or even failures without proper convergence.
 Routing convergence enables efficient and reliable communication by ensuring all network routers have consistent routing information.

 Mechanisms for Achieving Routing Convergence: